Congregation Beth El (Voorhees, New Jersey): History

+In 2009, Beth El sold its Chapel Avenue property to a 2,500-member Christian congregation based in Philadelphia.
 On April 5, 2009, members of Beth El walked 6½ miles transporting 10 Torahs to the new synagogue in neighboring Voorhees, within the Main Street Complex.
 With the sale of the Chapel Avenue property, assessed at $9.9 million, the Voorhees campus consists of a 1,200-seat sanctuary, 500-person social hall, coffee bar and administrative offices.
 The remainder was raised through congregant donations.